 Important!
-All the rumours about the limit on visitors of Cinque Terre in 2019 are fake!
+All the rumours about the limit on visitors of Cinque Terre in 2020 are fake!
 Officially announced: the park is open for tourists with no restrictions!
+Just check the status of trails.

 History of Cinque Terre